zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

     track: generatedTrack,
     trackParam: trackParam,
     trackSegmentSize: trackSegmentSize,
-    trackColors: {
+    trackColors: trackColors
-        grass1: "#699864",
-        border1: "#e00",
-        border2: "#fff",
-        outborder1: "#496a46",
-        outborder_end1: "#474747",
-        track_segment1: "#777",
-        lane1: "#fff",
-        lane2: "#777",
-        laneArrow1: "#00FF00",
-        track_segment_end:"#000",
-        lane_end: "#fff"
-    }
 };
 ```

 > Currently, PVSio-web does not have any file-writing APIs in the context of widgets, and as such, the TrackGenerator widget is not able to write the JSON file.
 Then, the user needs to perform ```console.log(JSON.stringify(generatedJSON))``` and copy/paste the result into a JSON file, that is, the user needs to perform the non-existent API process manually.
 Predefined file names are "track-straight.json" or "track-curves-slopes.json", however it is possible to use other file names, since the Arcade widget receives the filename as optional field.
 When the file-writing API exists, it should be added on lines 628 and 847 with ```console.log(JSON.stringify(generatedJSON))```, as well as the filename, as arguments, in TrackGenerator.js file.
+This file-writing API, must return the filename just created, so it can be used in the pipeline Customization Widget -> TrackGenerator Widget -> Arcade Widget automatically, for more detailed information see <https://github.com/zecarlos94/pvsio-web/tree/gaming/src/client/app/widgets/car/Customization.js> (line 1855 to 1865).

 > Once the JSON file with the desired track has been created, it will be possible to render it using the Arcade widget.